dmigwi/player-rating/README.md

-# player-rating
+# Maze Runner Player Rating

-This software should display the player rating with high scores achieved in a given level
+This software should display the player rating with high scores achieved in a given level.